Couple sharing an intimate moment as they discuss managing painful sex in menopause

 Phase 5

-As this cycle repeats, your body has trouble letting go of the negative sexual experiences.
+As this cycle repeats, your body finds it hard to forget the negative sexual experiences.
 The possibility of pain becomes imprinted on your nervous system.

 Phase 6

 You may dread, or even avoid, any sexual activity.
-This strengthens the fear and anxiety associated with vaginal penetration, allowing your amygdala to continue controlling your body’s response.
+This strengthens the fear and anxiety associated with vaginal penetration.
+This lets your amygdala keep controlling your body’s response.

-With time, this cycle can not only impact your romantic relationships but also your physical, emotional, and mental health.
+Over time, this cycle can affect your romantic relationships, as well as your physical, emotional, and mental health.

 What can I do about painful sex?

-If you’ve experienced (or are currently experiencing) pain with sex, one step to consider is to see a pelvic floor physical therapist.
-Strengthening and rehabilitation exercises are effective treatments for the symptoms of menopause that can lead to painful sex.
+If you’ve had or are having pain with sex, one step to consider is to see a pelvic floor physical therapist.
+Exercises that strengthen and help the body recover can be helpful for menopause symptoms that make having sex painful.

 After working with a pelvic floor physical therapist during menopause, a woman takes time to do strengthening and rehabilitation exercises as treatment for the symptoms of menopause that can lead to painful sex